 On 21st December 2020, I visited FareShare in Greater Manchester with my Mum.
-When we got there a lady called Miranda, FareShare’s Head of Development, met us.
+On arrival, Miranda, FareShare’s Head of Development, met us.

 Miranda had been speaking to my Mum to arrange my visit after she read my letter.
-I felt really lucky to be able to visit FareShare because children aren’t normally allowed into New Smithfield Market where it is based.
+It feels like a bit of luck falls on you if you’re able to visit FareShare.
+That’s because normally, they deny children access into New Smithfield Market, where it is based.
 Also, some very famous people have done the same visit that I have, like Marcus Rashford and his Mum, the Duke and Duchess of Cambridge (William and Kate) and Dennis Irwin.

 Exploring FareShare GM has made me realise how many people need help so they don’t go hungry and how hardworking and kind the staff and volunteers are who make sure they help as many families as possible.